ethereum-optimism/community-hub/src/docs/protocol.md

 ### Key Concepts

 _// John: Putting this here for now, we may or may not need this section, but I like how 0x uses it_.

+- Batches
+- Queue